-Student completes all sections of the it to their school/college.
+Student completes all sections of the application and sends it to their school/college.

 Teacher or adviser reviews the application and adds reference and predicted grades.

 Applications are sent to UCAS by the school or college on behalf of the student.